PH Design and Construction 5 Star Google Reviews

 Cost comparison by city

 Building a new home costs more than buying an existing property in Northeast Ohio.
-Columbus homeowners pay approximately $432,000 to build an average 3,000 sq ft home, while existing properties cost $285,000.
-Cleveland’s gap proves even wider – new construction averages $372,000 compared to existing homes at $124,900.
+Columbus homeowners pay approximately $495,000 to build an average 3,000 sq ft home, while existing properties cost $290,000.
+Cleveland’s gap proves even wider – new construction averages $372,000 compared to existing homes at $144,450, or up to $242,000 for the broader metro area.

 Pros and cons of building vs buying